 Direction

 Views of the river valley below your path open up again and again.
-After a kilometre or so, steps lead you to the right to a bench next to a statue dedicated to St. Anthony.
-A short distance further on, you will come across a rescue path that branches off to the left, but please do not use it as it is forbidden to enter the railway grounds.
+After about a kilometre, steps lead you to the right to a bench next to a statue dedicated to St. Anthony.
+A short distance further on, you will come across an escape route that branches off to the left, but please do not use this as it is forbidden to enter the railway grounds.

 On the way to the moated castle, there is of course the opportunity to stop for a break, for example at Cafe Müller in Hauptstraße 12 or Gasthaus Stern in Hauptstraße 8, from where it is only a few steps to the moated castle.